 10.1 The environmental requirements for the growth of GM papayas are the same as those for the parental organism (i.e. non-GM papaya).
-Hong Kong's environment is suitable for the growth of GM papayas, but it is located far away from the centre of origin of papayas, and there is no native plant species that are belonging to the same genus or family of papayas.
+Hong Kong is suitable for the growth of GM papayas although it is located far away from the origin of papayas, i.e. Central America.
+There is no native plant species that are belonging to the same genus (Carica) or family (Caricaceae) of papayas, so native plants are not likely to be genetically polluted.

-10.2 GM papayas are imported into Hong Kong as food.
+10.2 GM papayas are imported into Hong Kong for direct consumption as food.
 Some customers would retain the seeds and sow on their backyards or farmlands to grow the GM papayas.
 Based on AFCD's survey, GM papayas are known to be grown in local backyards and farmlands.
-About 51% of the home-grown papayas surveyed in 2011-2014 are GM.
+About 55% of the home-grown papayas surveyed in 2015-2018 are GM.
+The trend remains steady over the years.